Romchik38/site2/doc/javascript-components/readme.md

 ## Modules for working with important parts of the site

-You can find modules for working with important parts of the site here.
-They include [UrlBuilder](./../../public/http/media/js/modules/urlbuilder), [make request](./../../public/http/media/js/modules/utils/make-request) utilities, the aforementioned [EventEmitter](./../../public/http/media/js/modules/utils/eventEmitter.js), and [UrlBuilder Site2](./../../public/http/media/js/modules/utils/urlbuilder.js).
+The modules for working with important parts of the site are [UrlBuilder](./../../public/http/media/js/modules/urlbuilder), [make request](./../../public/http/media/js/modules/utils/make-request) utilities, the aforementioned [EventEmitter](./../../public/http/media/js/modules/utils/eventEmitter.js), and [UrlBuilder Site2](./../../public/http/media/js/modules/utils/urlbuilder.js).

 `UrlBuilder`, `make request`, `EventEmitter` are not tied to site2 and can be used on another website.